Microsoft Project Online retires September 30, 2026, migrate to a modern platform before it's too late.Start migration

 Migration budgets that come in over tend to break down the same way: labor was underestimated, integration rework wasn't budgeted at all, or someone assumed training was "self-service" and then had to bring in an instructor three weeks into go-live.
 Below is the full category set we model, in the order they typically hit the budget.

 The license delta is the 3-year cost of continuing to pay Microsoft if nothing changes, set against what you'll pay the new tool's vendor for the same period.
-Our calculator uses your current annual spend × 3 × (0.8 to 1.2) as the range — ±20% captures Microsoft price-tier changes and seat-count drift.
+Our calculator uses your current annual spend × 3 × (0.8 to 1.2) as the range, ±20% captures Microsoft price-tier changes and seat-count drift.
 For a PMO paying $50,000/year across 50 Project Online P3 seats, the license delta range is $120,000-$180,000.
+(Note: the legacy Project Online Professional and Project Online Premium subscriptions stopped accepting new customers on October 1, 2025, and Project Online itself retires September 30, 2026; existing subscriptions cannot be renewed past that date, so the only forward-pricing options for organizations still on those tiers are the Planner and Project Plan 3 / Plan 5 SKUs or a non-Microsoft tool.)

 The important framing: migration cost displaces license cost, not adds to it.
 If Onplana's 3-year license comes in $40,000 below what you'd pay Microsoft, that's $40,000 of migration cost you're "pre-paying" with savings you'd otherwise bank.
 Most vendor cost comparisons hide this by presenting migration as pure additional spend.
 Read Onplana's pricing at /pricing and compare directly against your Microsoft E-plan pricing before accepting any vendor's cost narrative.

 License delta is also where tool selection matters most.
 The cheapest reasonable destination and the most expensive differ by 3-4x on license.
 A 50-seat PMO moving to a budget tool might spend $30,000/year in license; the same PMO moving to an enterprise suite with heavyweight governance modules might spend $120,000/year.
 The 3-year gap is six figures.
-It's worth spending real time on the tool-selection step before committing — our detailed Onplana vs Microsoft Project comparison walks through the per-seat math side by side.
+It's worth spending real time on the tool-selection step before committing, our detailed Onplana vs Microsoft Project comparison walks through the per-seat math side by side, and the broader project management software comparison for 2026 puts ten credible destinations on the same scoring grid so the license-delta math is anchored to a like-for-like shortlist.

 For a typical mid-size PMO with 60 active projects and 200 historical schedules, that's $58,000-$192,000 in data-migration labor.
 The spread is dominated by two variables: your destination tool's native .mpp import quality, and how much cleanup you do per schedule.

 Tools with native .mpp import (Onplana's import parses tasks, dependencies, resources, custom fields, and baselines in one pass) land near the low end.
 Tools that require you to export each schedule to CSV or XML and script a custom importer land near the high end.
-The schedule health check tool gives you a per-file indicator of which schedules carry cleanup debt — if 40% of your schedules show critical issues, plan for the high end of the range.
+The free Project Online Inventory Checklist sharpens this estimate before you commit to a budget: it produces the active-vs-historical project counts and custom-field counts that drive the per-schedule labor math, so the data-migration line stops being a guess.

 The 3-year framing matters here because data migration isn't always one shot.
 Historical schedules get migrated in a second wave 6-12 months after go-live as the business decides which ones it actually needs.
 Budget for this phased reality, not a single push.